tomboy40/quickwin/Jenkins-Pipeline-README.md

      - **On Track Due in Next 10 Days**: Breach time is between now and 10 days from now
      - **On Track Due in Next 30 Days**: Breach time is between 10 days and 30 days from now
   4. Generates styled HTML tables for each category
 - **Output**:
   - `ticket_report.html` file with categorized tables
   - Archived artifact in Jenkins

-### Stage 2: Extract Owner Emails
+### Stage 3: Extract Owner Emails
 - **Purpose**: Extract unique email addresses from the CSV
 - **Processing**:
   1. Reads the same CSV file
-  2. Extracts all email addresses from the "Email" column
+  2. Extracts all email addresses from both the "Email" and "assignee_email" columns
-  3. Removes duplicates and creates a comma-separated list
+  3. Combines emails from both columns and removes duplicates to create a comma-separated list
+  4. Maintains backward compatibility - works with either column or both columns present
 - **Output**:
-  - `EMAIL` environment variable containing comma-separated unique emails
+  - `EMAIL` environment variable containing comma-separated unique emails from both columns
-  - `extracted_emails.txt` file with the email list
+  - `extracted_emails.txt` file with the deduplicated email list
   - Archived artifact in Jenkins

 ## CSV File Requirements